openenergymonitor/guide/source/setup/emontx.markdown

 #### 1. DIP Switch Config

-- If more than one emonTx is to be used with the same base-station set the node ID using the [on-board DIP switches](https://wiki.openenergymonitor.org/index.php/EmonTx_V3.4#DIP_Switch_Config).
+- If more than one emonTx is to be used with the same base-station set the node ID using the [on-board DIP switches](https://wiki.openenergymonitor.org/index.php/EmonTx_V3.4#DIP_Switch_Config)*.
- - *USA mode can also be toggled using DIP switches*
+ - *USA mode (enable 120V AC-AC adaptor calibration) can be toggled using DIP switches.
+See Wiki link above for further details*

+ \* *More than 2x emonTx units can be connected to a single emonPi / emonBase with manual change of RF nodeID.
+This can be done This can be done via [serial node ID config](https://community.openenergymonitor.org/t/emontx-emonth-configure-rf-settings-via-serial-released-fw-v2-6-v3-2/2064?u=glyn.hudson)*

 #### 2. Install Sensors